It is an injury that can occur in any part of the body due to the mechanical effect of an external agent or object that occurs abruptly or violently.

 - Gun wounds.

 - Electric shock.

-- Natural disaster situations such as earthquakes, floods, fires, among others.
+- Natural disasters such as earthquakes, floods, and fires, among others.

-The most common causes include traffic accidents, sports and work injuries, falls, or physical violence.
+The most common causes include traffic accidents, sports, work injuries, falls, or physical violence.

-Symptoms may not be revealed immediately after the accident, the first 72 hours after its occurrence being important.
+Symptoms may not be revealed immediately after the accident; the first 72 hours after its occurrence is essential.